-- 1. The end of 18 months from the Qualifying Event, if the Qualifying Event was termination of employment or reduction in work hours of the subscriber, - 2.
+- 1. The end of 18 months from the Qualifying Event, if the Qualifying Event was termination of employment or reduction in work hours; - 2.
 The end of 36 months from the Qualifying Event, if the Qualifying Event was the death of the subscriber, divorce or legal separation, or the end of dependent child status; - 3.
 The end of 36 months from the date the subscriber became entitled to Medicare, if the Qualifying Event was the subscriber's entitlement to Medicare.
-If entitlement to Medicare does not result in coverage terminating and Qualifying Event 1 occurs within 18 months after Medicare entitlement, coverage for Qualified Beneficiaries other than the subscriber will end 36 months from the date the subscriber became entitled to Medicare; - 4.
+If entitlement to Medicare does not result in coverage terminating and Qualifying Event 1 occurs within 18 months after Medicare entitlement, coverage for Qualified Beneficiaries other than the subscriber will end 36 months from the date the subscriber became entitled to Medicare: - 4.
 The date the plan terminates; - 5.
-The end of the period for which required monthly contributions are last paid; - 6.
-The date, following the election of COBRA, the member first becomes covered under any other group health plan; or

-7. The date, following the election of COBRA, the member first becomes entitled to Medicare.
+The end of the period for which required monthly contributions are last paid: - 6.
+The date, following the election of COBRA, the member first becomes covered under any other group health plan; or - 7.
+The date, following the election of COBRA, the member first becomes entitled to Medicare.
+However, entitlement to Medicare will not preclude a person from continuing coverage which the person became eligible for due to Qualifying Event 2.